Elected: November 2015

 My name is Elena Ong, and I'm proud to be an elected member of APHA’s Executive Board because of what APHA believes in, and advocates for.
 For I believe that all people are created equal.
 I also believe that all lives have equal value and every person deserves the opportunity to lead a healthy and productive life.
-Everyone should have the opportunity to “achieve their full health potential.”
-No one should be “disadvantaged from achieving this potential because of their social position or other socially determined circumstance.”
-That is why I became an APHA member, why I served as President & CEO of the Asian & Pacific Islander Caucus (APIC) for Public Health, Vice President of the Southern California Public Health Association, Member of the APHA Awards Committee, Chair of APHA’s Caucus Collaborative, National Co-Chair of APHA’s Community Health Planning & Policy Development’s Social Determinants of Health Workgroup, a leader in APHA’s Health Administration Section, and a member of the Public Health Education & Health Promotion Section, Epidemiology Section, Community Health Planning & Policy Development Section, and Public Health Nursing Section.
-It is also why I have successfully worked with the Caucuses, SPIGS, Forums and Committees to co-organize more than a dozen high profile invited sessions, from Women’s Health in All Policies; Health Equity 2020; Health Equity: Are We Making Progress?; A Global Approach to Violence Prevention; Health Insurance Exchanges; When Zip Code Trumps Genetic Code; Immigration Reform & the Affordable Care Act; Caring for the Uncovered: Living in the Shadows of Health & Immigration Reform; Becoming the Healthiest Nation, etc. It is also why I doubled APHA membership among APIC members, increased APIC revenue more than 7-fold, and co-wrote a successfully funded Robert Wood Johnson Foundation proposal that will award the RWJF-APIC Award for Health Equity over the next 7 years.
+Everyone should have the opportunity to "achieve their full health potential."
+No one should be "disadvantaged from achieving this potential because of their social position or other socially determined circumstance."
+That is why I became an APHA member, why I served as president & CEO of the Asian & Pacific Islander Caucus for Public Health, vice president of the Southern California Public Health Association, member of the APHA Awards Committee, chair of APHA’s Caucus Collaborative, national co-chair of APHA’s Community Health Planning & Policy Development’s Social Determinants of Health Workgroup, a leader in APHA’s Health Administration Section, and a member of the Public Health Education & Health Promotion Section, Epidemiology Section, Community Health Planning & Policy Development Section, and Public Health Nursing Section.
+It is also why I have successfully worked with the Caucuses, SPIGS, Forums and Committees to co-organize more than a dozen high profile invited sessions, from Women’s Health in All Policies; Health Equity 2020; Health Equity: Are We Making Progress?; A Global Approach to Violence Prevention; Health Insurance Exchanges; When Zip Code Trumps Genetic Code; Immigration Reform & the Affordable Care Act; Caring for the Uncovered: Living in the Shadows of Health & Immigration Reform; Becoming the Healthiest Nation, etc. It is also why I doubled APHA membership among APIC members, increased APIC revenue more than seven-fold, and co-wrote a successfully funded Robert Wood Johnson Foundation proposal that will award the RWJF-APIC Award for Health Equity over the next seven years.

 I believe that leadership is about doing the right thing, and using creativity, innovative thinking, and strategic action to create impact.
 That’s why I studied Advertising Art at the High School of Music & Art in New York City; studied Social Welfare, Ethnic Studies and Women’s Studies at UC Berkeley; received my BSN/PHN with Honors in Ambulatory Care from UC San Francisco; earned my Masters in Health Policy & Management from the Harvard School of Public Health while cross-enrolling at the Kennedy School of Government; and graduated as a CORO Executive Fellow.